Take advantage of fresh winter produce by making this Fennel and Orange Salad. It’s bright and citrusy in flavor, and is so easy to make!

 Our Christmas vacation was different than expected, though actually truly enjoyable.
 I feel like there was a good balance between doing nothing and accomplishing something.
 I stayed offline almost the entire time and it was certainly a nice break from the day-to-day blogging routine.

-We watched movies, stayed in our PJs, tackled lots of chores – Eric busy painting the parts of the house that hadn’t been done and touching up boo-boos made by the kids, Logan and I going through closets and doing a major de-junking of the house.
+We watched movies, stayed in our PJs, tackled lots of chores – my husband busy painting the parts of the house that hadn’t been done and touching up boo-boos made by the kids, Logan and I going through closets and doing a major de-junking of the house.
 The house feels so uncluttered and great now.